rtlabs-com/p-net/doc/compliancetest.rst

 Siemens Scalance X204IRT (article number 6GK5204-0BA00-2BA3).
 It should have IP address 192.168.0.99, netmask 255.255.255.0 and station name "b".
 Use for example Codesys to scan for the device, and to adjust the IP settings.
-Alternatively, use SinecPni to change the IP address (see below).
+Alternatively, use SinecPni to change the IP address (see the Simatic page in this documentation).

 The switch has a web interface, but it is not necessary to do any setting adjustments via the web interface.